-Q: What if I am a foster parent?
-Whose information should I use mine or the birth parents?
+Q: What if I have a foster parent?
+Whose information should I use–my foster parents’ or the birth parents’?

-A: Use the information of the parent legally responsible for your care.
+A: Use the information of the parents or guardians legally responsible for your care.

 Q: What if I do not fit the race categories listed?